How to Increase Post-Purchase Engagement

 Post-purchase communication is as important as any of the marketing activities leading up to a sale.

-Yet, we also found that 54% of corporate and 32% of D2C brands do not share any status updates with customers after sending the order confirmation.
+Yet, we also found that do not share any status updates with customers after sending the order confirmation.

 That’s a huge blunder, as you’re losing out on a golden opportunity to connect with your customers.